-AOP is focused primarily on ordinands who are likely to serve as self-supporting assistant priests in the parish or benefice which sponsors them.
-They have been identified by the PCC and incumbent as well as members of the congregations and local community, as potential candidates for ordination and have engaged in a Diocesan Discernment process.
-They will serve as part of a larger team led by an experienced priest.
+AOP is focused primarily on ordinands who are likely to serve as selfsupporting assistant priests in the parish or benefice which sponsors them.
+They have been identified by the PCC and incumbent, as well as members of the congregations and local community, as potential candidates for ordination and have engaged in a diocesan discernment process.

+Once ordained, they will serve as part of a larger team led by an experienced priest.
 They might serve as local pastors in their home village or neighbourhood, and/or as priests exercising a sacramental ministry across their benefice or in their place of work.

-What qualities would a candidate possess?
+What qualities would you need?